superinsight/superinsight-page-doc/docs/sql/querying.md

 ## SQL Query with ML predictions
-ML tables are setup in a way that it allows you to query data using traditional SQL statement, and also make ML predictions using SQL
+ML tables are setup in a way that it allows you to perform semantic search using traditional SQL statement

 ## Traditional Query